Occupational exposure banding: Reliability

 Since unveiling the occupational exposure banding technique in 2017, NIOSH has sought feedback from its users and has evaluated the reliability of this tool.
 There has been an overwhelming response of positive feedback.
 Users have described Tier 1 as a helpful screening tool, Tier 2 as a basic assessment for a new chemical on the worksite, and Tier 3 as a personalized in-depth analysis.
 During pilot testing, NIOSH evaluated the Tier 1 and Tier 2 protocols using chemicals with OELs and compared the banding results to OELs.
 For >90% of these chemicals, the resultant Tier 1 and Tier 2 bands were found to be equally or more stringent than the OELs.
 This demonstrates the confidence health & safety professionals can have in the OEB process when making risk management decisions for chemicals without OELs.

 Limitations

 Although occupational exposure banding holds a great deal of promise for the occupational hygiene profession, there are potential limitations that should be considered.
 As with any analysis, the outcome of the NIOSH occupational exposure banding process – the OEB – is dependent upon the quantity and the quality of data used and the expertise of the individual using the process.
 In order to maximize data quality, NIOSH has compiled a list of NIOSH-recommended sources which can provide data that can be used for banding.
 Furthermore, for some chemicals the amount of quality data may not be sufficient to derive an OEB.
-It is important to note that the lack of data does not indicate that the chemical is safe.
+The lack of data does not indicate that the chemical is safe.
 Other risk management strategies, such as control banding, can then be applied.